Headless SDK (Enrollment Android)

 <uses-permission android:name="android.permission.INTERNET" />

 If you haven't implemented a custom application, create one.
-Then, in the onCreate() method of your application class, call the Yuno.initialize() function to initialize the SDK.
-The code block below presents an example of using Yuno.initialize().
+In the onCreate() method of your application class, call the initialize function (Yuno.initialize) as shown in the example below:

 class CustomApplication : Application() {